 On 9 November 2021, General Electric Company (GE) announced that it would form three global listed companies that are intended to be run independently and focus on the aerospace, healthcare, and energy segments.
 In this context, GE plans to spin off 80.1% of its Healthcare business in early 2023 and retain a 19.9% interest in GE Healthcare after the spin-off.
 In addition, GE Digital, Renewables and Power businesses are planned to be combined into one business and spun off from GE in early 2024.
 Following these transactions, GE is expected to be an aviation-focused company shaping the future of flight while retaining certain other assets and liabilities including its runoff insurance operations.
-At the date of approving the financial statements the potential impact from these transactions, if any, on this entity has not yet been determined.
+On 3 January 2023 the spin-off of the healthcare entities was completed.
+All healthcare entities ownership has changed and their ultimate parent company and controlling party is GE HealthCare Technologies Inc.